r3pwn/tampr/README.md

 `sudo apt install exif`

-## Starting the server
+## Starting the tool
-We can now start the server by running:
+We can now start the utility by running:

-`./server.py`
+`./tampr.py`